Voultapher/sort-research-rs/writeup/glidesort_perf_analysis/text.md

 ### Results `u64`

 A good benchmark to shine light into the ability of the sort to exploit instruction-level parallelism (ILP) is hot-u64-10000.
-The input are 10k `u64` values, which fits into the core private L2 data cache for the used Zen3 test machine.
+The input is 10k `u64` values, which fits into the core private L2 data cache for the used Zen3 test machine.
 The upper limit should be in the order of 4-5 instructions per cycle for such a dataset.
 10k elements is enough to reliably exploit existing patterns in the input data.
 This can be reproduced by running `cargo bench hot-u64-<pattern>-10000`

 <img src="assets/general_zen3-hot-u64-10000.png" width="600" />

 Starting with the fully ascending and descending patterns.
-Both rust_ipn_stable and c_fluxsort_stable can sort these by doing a forward scan, and reversing the input if necessary. rust_std_stable will also scan them in one go, but does so starting at the end of the input.
-Effectively scannings backwards.
+Both rust_ipn_stable and c_fluxsort_stable can sort these by doing a forward scan, and reversing the input if necessary. rust_std_stable will also scan them in one go, but does so starting at the end of the input, effectively scanning backwards.
 A mix of code-gen and hardware prefetchers may be responsible for the observed differences.
-Curiously gcc seems able to generate better code for the simple act of scanning forward.
+Curiously, gcc seems able to generate better code for the simple act of scanning forward.

 The bread and butter of sort algorithms is their performance, or viewed differently their power efficiency, when sorting random inputs.
 Here rust_ipn_stable, c_fluxsort_stable and rust_glidesort_stable are very closely matched, even though they have completely different implementations.
 All of them are more than 2.2x faster than the existing Rust standard implementation.
 The slowest and least energy efficient out of the tested implementations in this scenario is cpp_powersort_stable.